Binaries

 There are several ways get freckles on your machine.
 The most straightforward one is to just download the freckles

-binary somewhere into your $PATH
+binary somewhere into your $PATH and marking the file executable:

 - download the appropriate file: